OE-FET/FetCh/README.md

 ## Getting and Running FETTER

-1. Make sure you have Java 11 (or newer) installed, with JavaFX (eg from [here](https://www.azul.com/downloads/zulu-community/?&architecture=x86-64-bit&package=jdk-fx&show-old-builds=true)).
+1. Make sure you have Java 8 (or newer) installed, with JavaFX (included with Java 8, needs separate installation for Java 11)
 2. Download the [FETTER.jar](https://github.com/OE-FET/FETTER/raw/master/FETTER.jar) file
 3. Run the jar file.